jacobkap/ucrbook/docs/11_nibrs_general.md

 ### Group A crimes

 The first set of crimes included are Group A crimes and these are really the main crimes included in NIBRS.
-For each of these crimes we have full data on the victim, the offender, the offense, any property stolen or damaged (or for drug crimes, seized by the police), and info about the arrestee (if any).
+For each of these crimes we have full data on the victim, the offender, the offense, any property stolen or damaged (or for drug crimes, seized by the police), and information about the arrestee (if any).
 Of course, not all of this data may be available (e.g. information on the offender is unknown) so there can be significant amounts of missing data, but each crime incident does have corresponding files with this information.

 The complete list of Group A crimes is below.
 I have bolded the Index Crimes which are a flawed, but ubiquitous measure of crime used in the UCR crime data as the main measure of crime in the United States.
 The Index Crimes are murder, rape (sexual assault with an object and sodomy are only considered rape using the FBI new definition that began in 2013), aggravated assault, robbery (these four are the "Violent Index Crimes"), burglary, motor vehicle theft, and theft (these are the "Property Index Crimes".
 Theft here is broken down into several types of theft like purse-snatching and shoplifting.
 In the UCR crime dataset it is only "theft".).
 Arson is also technically an Index Crime (arson is considered a property crime) but is generally excluded.
-Using Index Crimes as your measure of crime is a bad idea (see [here for more on this](https://www.propublica.org/article/the-secret-irs-files-trove-of-never-before-seen-records-reveal-how-the-wealthiest-avoid-income-tax)) but it is good that all of the Index Crimes are available in NIBRS so we have continuity of data from when agencies move from UCR to NIBRS.

-* __Aggravated Assault__
-* __All Other Larceny__
 * Animal Cruelty
 * Arson
-* Assisting Or Promoting Prostitution
+* __Assault Offenses - Aggravated Assault__
+* Assault Offenses - Intimidation
+* __Assault Offenses - Simple Assault__
-* Betting/Wagering
+* Bad Checks
 * Bribery
 * __Burglary/Breaking And Entering__
+* *Commerce Violations - Import Violations*
+* *Commerce Violations - Export Violations*
+* Commerce Violations - Federal Liquor Offenses
+* *Commerce Violations - Federal Tobacco Offenses*
+* *Commerce Violations - Wildlife Trafficking*
 * Counterfeiting/Forgery
-* Credit Card/ATM Fraud
 * Destruction/Damage/Vandalism of Property
+* Driving Under The Influence
-* Drug Equipment Violations
+* Drug/Narcotic Offenses - Drug Equipment Violations
-* Drug/Narcotic Violations
+* Drug/Narcotic Offenses - Drug/Narcotic Violations
+* Drunkenness
 * Embezzlement
+* *Espionage*
 * Extortion/Blackmail
+* Fraud Offenses - Credit Card/Atm Fraud
-* False Pretenses/Swindle/Confidence Game
+* Fraud Offenses - False Pretenses/Swindle/Confidence Game
-* Fondling (Incident Liberties/Child Molest)
+* Fraud Offenses - Hacking/Computer Invasion
+* Fraud Offenses - Identity Theft
+* Fraud Offenses - Impersonation
+* *Fraud Offenses - Money Laundering*
+* Fraud Offenses - Welfare Fraud
+* Fraud Offenses - Wire Fraud
+* Fugitive Offenses - Flight To Avoid Prosecution
+* *Fugitive Offenses - Flight to Avoid Deportation*
+* Fugitive Offenses - Harboring Escappee/Concealing From Arrest
+* Gambling Offenses - Betting/Wagering
-* Gambling Equipment Violations
+* Gambling Offenses - Gambling Equipment Violations
-* Hacking/Computer Invasion
+* Gambling Offenses - Operating/Promoting/Assisting Gambling
+* Gambling Offenses - Sports Tampering
 * Human Trafficking - Commercial Sex Acts
 * Human Trafficking - Involuntary Servitude
-* Identity Theft
-* Impersonation
-* Incest
-* Intimidation
-* Justifiable Homicide
+* Immigration Violations - Illegal Entry Into The United States
+* *Immigration Violations - False Citizenship*
+* *Immigration Violations - Smuggling Aliens*
+* *Immigration Violations - Re-entry after Deportation*
 * Kidnapping/Abduction
+* __Larceny/Theft Offenses - All Other Larceny__
+* __Larceny/Theft Offenses - Pocket-Picking__
+* __Larceny/Theft Offenses - Purse-Snatching__
+* __Larceny/Theft Offenses - Shoplifting__
+* __Larceny/Theft Offenses - Theft From Building__
+* __Larceny/Theft Offenses - Theft From Coin-Operated Machine Or Device__
+* __Larceny/Theft Offenses - Theft From Motor Vehicle__
+* __Larceny/Theft Offenses - Theft of Motor Vehicle Parts/Accessories__
 * __Motor Vehicle Theft__
-* __Murder/Non-negligent Manslaughter__
+* __Murder/Nonnegligent Manslaughter__
 * __Negligent Manslaughter__
-* Operating/Promoting/Assisting Gambling
-* Pocket-Picking
+* Peeping Tom
 * Pornography/Obscene Material
+* Prostitution Offenses - Assisting Or Promoting Prostitution
-* Prostitution
+* Prostitution Offenses - Prostitution
-* Purchasing Prostitution
+* Prostitution Offenses - Purchasing Prostitution
-* __Purse-Snatching__
-* __Rape__
 * __Robbery__
+* Sex Offenses - Failure To Register As A Sex Offender
+* Sex Offenses - Fondling (Indecent Liberties/Child Molest)
+* Sex Offenses - Incest
+* __Sex Offenses - Rape__
-* __Sexual Assault With An Object__
+* __Sex Offenses - Sexual Assault With An Object__
-* __Shoplifting__
-* __Simple Assault__
-* __Sodomy__
-* Sports Tampering
+* __Sex Offenses - Sodomy__
-* Statutory Rape
+* Sex Offenses - Statutory Rape
 * Stolen Property Offenses (Receiving, Selling, Etc.)
-* __Theft From Building__
+* *Treason*
-* __Theft From Coin-Operated Machine Or Device__
-* __Theft From Motor Vehicle__
-* __Theft of Motor Vehicle Parts/Accessories__
+* Weapon Law Violations - Explosives
+* *Weapon Law Violations - Violation of National Firearm Act of 1934*
-* Weapon Law Violations
+* Weapon Law Violations - Weapon Law Violations
-* Welfare Fraud
-* Wire Fraud
+* *Weapon Law Violations - Weapons of Mass Destruction*

 ### Group B crimes